Grey-Whitt/tech-blog/README.md

 # Tech Blog

 ## Description:
 Forrum style website built following the MVC paradigm, it features a front-end created using HTML5, CSS3, Bootstrap, and the handlebars templating engine.
-REST API built with express allows users to create posts, comments, and upvotes that are stored in a MySQL database
+REST API built with express allows users to create posts, comments, and upvotes that are stored in a MySQL database.
+Models and queries were built with the Sequelize ORM.

 # Table of Contents